lateplate/lateplate.github.io/_posts/2014-08-14-i-quit-facebook.md

 ---
 layout: post
 title: I quit Facebook
-star: true
+type: star
 ---
 Recently there have been a lot of people out there quitting Facebook, myself included.
 Some are upset by the [experiments that Facebook ran](http://www.slate.com/articles/health_and_science/science/2014/06/facebook_unethical_experiment_it_made_news_feeds_happier_or_sadder_to_manipulate.html) to see how users would react to changes in stories they were fed.
 Others, like me, are simply realizing how much pent up frustration Facebook is causing.

 A few recent examples of people coming to their senses...